 A. The Arizona Bellwether: Apparent Agency, $8.5 Million.

 On February 5, 2026, an Arizona federal jury in Jaylynn Dean v.
 Uber Technologies, Inc., Case No. 2:25-cv-04276 (D. Ariz.), returned an $8.5 million compensatory verdict against Uber in the first federal bellwether trial in MDL No. 3084.
-The case was tried over three weeks in Phoenix.
+The case was tried over nearly four weeks in Phoenix.
 The jury rejected the plaintiff's negligence and product defect claims but found Uber liable under an apparent (ostensible) agency theory.
 The plaintiff's case on that theory was straightforward and is replicable in every California TNC matter: the rider opened the app, was matched with a driver Uber's algorithm selected, saw Uber branding on the app and on the vehicle, paid Uber's fare through the app, and reasonably believed that the driver was acting on Uber's behalf.
 The jury credited that account and held Uber accountable for the driver's conduct, notwithstanding Uber's contractual classification of the driver as an independent contractor.

 The Dean verdict matters in California for several reasons.
 It demonstrates that the apparent-agency theory has the same force when it stands alone as when it is one of seven, and that juries do not require a finding of TNC negligence to hold the company accountable for the driver's conduct.
 It also confirms what the CPUC has said all along: that the platform's design creates a reasonable expectation of agency in the rider, and that a contractual disclaimer cannot displace that expectation.
 Uber filed a post-trial motion arguing that Arizona law bars apparent-agency liability against a TNC in the rideshare context.
 As of the date of this paper, the motion remains pending.
 Regardless of how it is decided, the Dean verdict has already shifted the settlement landscape for the more than 3,000 cases consolidated in the MDL, and it provides California practitioners with the most current persuasive authority for the apparent-agency theory set out in Section VII of this paper.